Start Here

 How the Process Works

-Once results are available, you receive a clear interpretation highlighting what matters, what does not, and how findings relate to your symptoms.
+Once results are available, you receive a clear interpretation of what matters, what does not, and how the findings relate to your symptoms.
+From there, we build a practical plan that supports foundations first and introduces targeted steps only when they make sense.

 Frequently Asked Questions